practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/FreeBASIC/README.md

 #### Regular Expressions in FreeBASIC

-There are a couple of libraries for regular expressions for FreeBASIC, like for example:
+There are a couple of internal libraries for regular expressions for FreeBASIC, like for example:

 ```
 $ ls ./FreeBASIC-1.10.1-linux-x86_64/include/freebasic/pcre* -1